Remains of kidnapped journalist believed found in Honduras

 “This horrendous crime intimidates all Honduran journalists.
 We strongly urge authorities to clarify ... whether or not the motive (for the crime) was his profession,” said Juan Mairena, president of the country’s journalist association.

-Honduras has the highest murder rate in the world, according to the United Nations, with 87 killings per 100,000 in 2012, and San Pedro Sula is the world’s most murderous city.

-Writing by David Alire Garcia; Editing by Xavier Briand and Mohammad Zargham
+Honduras has the highest murder rate in the world, according to the United Nations, with 87 killings per 100,000, while San Pedro Sula is the world’s most murderous city.
+(Writing by David Alire Garcia; Editing by Xavier Briand)